wenjin-cao/python_spring17/midterm/readme.md

 > **Analysis 3.
 Who were mentioned the most**

-- **Count the keywords if they are described as 'persons' **
+- **Count the keywords if they are described as 'persons'**

 ##### Collected data
-The Names Appearing In The Keywords.
+The names appearing in the keywords.

 ##### Conclusion
 Top 3:
 "Trump Donald J" were mentions 985 times.